Understanding the Plate Method for Balanced Nutrition

 The other half should be divided into two sections: one quarter for lean proteins, such as poultry, fish, or plant-based alternatives, and another quarter for whole grains or starchy vegetables.
 This distribution supports a balanced intake of macronutrients, including carbohydrates, proteins, and fats.

-In addition to these quantities, incorporating a small amount of healthy fats—such as those found in olive oil or nuts—can provide benefits related to cardiovascular health and metabolic function.
-Research indicates that healthy fats are important for maintaining optimal health and may contribute to reducing the risk of conditions such as fatty liver disease.
+Healthy fats matter too.
+Incorporating a small amount of sources like olive oil or nuts can provide cardiovascular and metabolic benefits, and may reduce the risk of conditions such as fatty liver disease.

 Overall, employing the Plate Method in meal planning can facilitate healthier eating habits and support effective calorie management without the need for precise measurements.
 This practical approach can assist individuals in making informed food choices, thus promoting long-term wellness and dietary balance.